Home is a Planet Far, Far, Away for a Wee Homesick Alien…

 sadly) is given a day off school.
 He talks to the alien and teaches him about some of the more modern things from Earth.
 He then introduces him to Michael and Gertie who screams.
 And screams.
 As wee 6-year-old girls do.

 The siblings promise not to tell their mother about it and the alien indicates to them using visual cues that he has come from a different planet.
 The next day the alien is home alone, so we see that his feelings, thoughts and actions are mirrored by Elliott.

 The alien cures a dying plant, drinks some beers, reads comic books about wee green men and watches romantic films on TV.
 Elliot still at school, acts almost drunk lets go of the frogs in the science class and plants a passionate kiss on a classmate in time with the movie.

-At home Gertie has arrived with her mother who gets a phone call from the school about Eliot’s behaviour.
-Meanwhile as the alien waddles round the house, he is completely out of his mothers line of vision and with some great comic timing he is avoided being seen by her.
+At home, Gertie has arrived with her mother who gets a phone call from the school about Eliot’s behaviour.
+Meanwhile, as the alien waddles around the house, he is completely out of his mother’s line of vision and with some great comic timing he is avoided being seen by her.